network-for-good/dev-test/README.md

 * Add and change Ruby code to make the test suite pass successfully by running `rspec`.
 You should not need to make any changes to the specs.

-* The application views use Network for Good's design system, [NFG UI](https://github.com/network-for-good/nfg_ui).
+* The application views use Bonterra's design system, [NFG UI](https://github.com/network-for-good/nfg_ui).
 You may want to refer to NFG UI's [documentation site](https://nfg-ui-display-app.herokuapp.com/elements/buttons?stylesheet=public).

 * You may see warning messages related to the NFG UI gem, such as `warning: already initialized constant NfgUi::Components::Utilities::ResourceThemeable::FALLBACK_ICO`.
 These warnings may be safely disregarded.